 Whether studying in the urban centre or in more rural surroundings, students in Nova Scotia benefit from being part of a close, safe community with an exceptional quality of life.
 International students find many opportunities to meet friends, become involved with the variety of organizations, and participate in many events held both on and off campus.

-Those interested in studying in Nova Scotia need to apply for a study permit through Citizenship and Immigration Canada.
+Those interested in studying in Nova Scotia need to apply for a study permit through Immigration, Refugees and Citizenship Canada.